 Chronic Disease and Long-Term Prognosis

 When aggressive diseases are diagnosed, such as cancer or heart disease, then the doctor will provide a prognosis for this chronic condition.
 The medical team can work together to identify the best treatment plan to manage the symptoms and help the person heal if possible.
-Chronic diseases are characterised by symptoms that last for three months or more.
+Chronic diseases are characterized by symptoms that last for three months or more.
 But, advances in the medical industry have enabled people to manage and even reverse the symptoms of the disease.

 In many situations, it is important that a long-term treatment program is addressed.
 Just as a cancer patient will start down the road to recovery with chemotherapy or radiation, someone suffering from an addiction needs to work with an industry professional to identify the therapies and treatments that are available to find relief.